alexd1971/angular_grecaptcha/README.md

 ## Usage

-Add to your component using recatcha:
+Add to your component using recaptcha:

 ```dart
 import 'package:angular_grecaptcha/angular_grecaptcha.dart'